 The Queensland economy is affected by current global economic conditions, including regional and international rates of economic growth.
-Downturns in the global economy may lead to increased market volatility and decreased consumer confidence.
+The COVID-19 pandemic has significantly increased the level of macroeconomic uncertainty globally.
+Any downturns in the global economy, whether as a result of the COVID-19 pandemic or otherwise, may lead to increased market volatility and decreased consumer confidence.
 The potential impact of such global economic pressure on the Guarantor is uncertain.
 There can be no assurance that the Queensland economy will grow in a prolonged negative global economic climate.

-Any slowdown in the growth of the Chinese economy, given that China is Queensland's largest export destination, could affect the Guarantor.
+Any slowdown in the growth of the Chinese economy or a deterioration in trade relations with China, given that China is Queensland's largest export destination, could affect the Guarantor.
 In addition, the State of Queensland exports various primary products, including commodities, coal, liquefied natural gas and beef, and the prices for some of those exports are driven by global forces.
-Changes in global political conditions, such as the 'Brexit' referendum in the United Kingdom on 23 June 2016 (and the related negotiations with the European Union), potential changes in U.S. economic policies under the Trump administration and on-going trade tensions with China and the EU, and continued or escalated conflict in the Middle East, North Korea or elsewhere in the world have the potential to lead to extended periods of increased political and economic uncertainty and volatility in the global financial markets.
+Changes in global political conditions, such as the transition to the Biden administration in the United States, the impact of the Trade and Cooperation Agreement reached between the United Kingdom and the European Union, potential changes in U.S. economic policies under the Biden administration and on-going trade tensions with China and the EU, the impacts of the global COVID-19 pandemic (see "Risk Factors - The global outbreak of the novel coronavirus (COVID-19) has, and will continue to adversely affect the Australian and Queensland economies" above), and continued or escalated conflict in the Middle East, North Korea or elsewhere in the world have the potential to lead to extended periods of increased political and economic uncertainty and volatility in the global financial markets.